New Heys Comprehensive School

 New Heys Comprehensive School or New Heys Community College was an English comprehensive school in Liverpool specialising within Business.

 The school worked closely with businesses such as the New Mersey Retail Park, Jaguar and Scottish Power to provide their children with a taste of business life.

 Merger

 It was announced in early 2009, that New Heys Comprehensive would move to St Benedicts' Catholic College and form a new, 'Business and Faith Academy' on the Garston site, leaving the original New Heys to be rebuilt to form a housing development.
-This comes as one of the major changes that will happen in and around 2011 to 2017.
+This comes as one of the major changes that will happen from 2011 to 2017.